 Note: This figure compares estimates from the event-study specification with and without controls for time since IVF trial, to results from the event-IV specification.
-All estimates are scaled relative to counterfactual earnings (Y^{∞}) as described in section 4.4.

-children.
+All estimates are scaled relative to counterfactual earnings ( $Y^{\infty}$ ) as described in section 4.4.
+The IV sample includes all women who underwent their first IVF treatment between 2009 and 2016, had no children prior to that attempt, and were registered with a partner at the time (observations = 173,480; unique women = 10,033).
+The event-study sample is the subset who eventually had at least one child (observations = 145,571; unique women = 8,349).

-The counterfactual earnings profile without a child, Y^{∞} , is marginally flatter leading up to (counterfactual) birth and continues to grow beyond that time.
-The difference between this earnings profile and Y^a is the estimate for maternal earnings in the standard event-study specification.
-These estimates rely however on a comparison of women with different intended fertility timing.
-After taking these ex-ante differences into account in the estimation of " Y^{∞} + timing" the earnings profiles are now nearly aligned leading up to birth.
-Crucial for the estimates, women appear to have children when the growth rate of counterfactual earnings (Y^{∞} + timing) starts to decline, and their earnings are therefore ultimately lower than those of women who have children later.
+women appear to have children when the growth rate of counterfactual earnings ( $Y^{\infty}$ + timing) starts to decline, and their earnings are therefore ultimately lower than those of women who have children later.
 The standard event-study specification does not capture these differences and consequently overstates the estimated effects on maternal earnings and the earnings gap.

 In a final step, we compare the event study estimates that control for timing to the full event-IV estimates.
 Figure 7 shows that once we control for timing in the event-study model, the fertility effect estimates are much more similar to our event-IV model estimates - to the extent that the differences are no longer statistically significant.
 This is not surprising: there are by construction no nevertakers to our instrument, and had there also been no always takers, that is, if women could not have children without an IVF treatment, then the event-study and event-IV estimates are identical after controlling for the endogenous component of fertility, namely the timing of the fertility attempt.
-In our application, as much as 80 percent of fertility is channeled through the IVF treatment, which means that the compliers to our instrument are very similar to the population that provides the identifying variation in the event model that adjusts for the timing of the fertility attempt.
-This is also shown in appendix Table A9 which reports population and complier statistics using Abadie κ -weighting (Abadie, 2003).
-Compliers are almost identical to the full sample across all characteristics.
-These findings suggest that although our event-IV estimates technically are local average treatment effects they are likely very similar to the average treatment effect in the presence of treatment-effect heterogeneity.
-These results also imply that even though we use the event-IV estimates as a benchmark, none of our main findings crucially depend on the instrumental variable assumptions.
+In our application, as much as 80 percent of fertility is channeled through the IVF treatment, which